Shhh: These 100+ Spots Are Your Secret Source for an Incredible Date Night in the Western Suburbs

 • Downtown Naperville: If wandering bookstores is your thing (or a treat for your spouse), Downtown Naperville has you covered.
 Check out Anderson’s Bookshop (the indie bookstore after my own heart) or explore the two-story Barnes & Noble.
 If you haven’t been in a while, you’ll find some great newer restaurants over on Water Street, including Quiubo and Vaisili’s.
 In nice weather, strolling the Riverwalk is a great way to spend your time after eating.

-Save Your Budget with Free or Cheap Local Destinations
+Save Your Budget with Free or Cheap Dates at Local Spots

 Date night doesn’t have to be expensive.
 These free (or cheap) local destinations offer a chance to connect over something fun while still getting out of the house: